 You can go to traffic court and represent yourself.
 Maybe you end up with just a fine, which is far less expensive than hiring a lawyer.
 On the other hand, you might prefer to have a lawyer to make sure you get the best possible outcome for your case—someone to advocate on your behalf with the prosecutor.
 Certainly if you are going to trial you should have a lawyer.

-That is why we offer free consultations at Collins & Associates.
+That is why we offer free consultations at Collins & Price.
 Give us a call.
-Let us give you unbiased information about your case so you can make the right decision as to whether representation is a sound idea.
+Let us give you unbiased information about your case so you can make the right decision as to whether representation is the best option for you.
 Contact us so we can talk about your case.